 A focus on the practical application of a business plan.
 Students will write a condensed business plan in the first two weeks of class then spend the remainder of the term operating the business.

-Directed Study or Research 0.5 unit THMT 4491
+Directed Study or Research THMT 4491